barkev2009/recipes_task/README.md

 * By author's popularity per year in Task 2 we mean the number of times students took a single (or multiple) books of **one** author per given year.

-* By "fowl reader" in Task 3 we mean a student who did not return a book in time.
-We calculate the "fowl degree" by summarizing the number of days of not returning the book in time (we do it for all books of the student).
-The student with the highest number of days without returning the book in time is "the fowlest".
+* By "foul reader" in Task 3 we mean a student who did not return a book in time.
+We calculate the "foul degree" by summarizing the number of days of not returning the book in time (we do it for all books of the student).
+The student with the highest number of days without returning the book in time is "the foulest".

 ___